 The UACCB Industrial Technology program provides students with the knowledge and skills necessary for successful employment as entry-level Industrial Technicians in a variety of industries.
 Students enrolled in the Industrial Technology program specialize in one of three disciplines: welding or Heating, Ventilation, and Air Conditioning (HVAC), or Mechatronics.
 The program includes Certificates of Proficiency, Technical Certificates, and an Associate of Applied Science degree.
 All credit hours earned in an Industrial Technology Technical Certificate or A.A.S. degree.
-Likewise, all credit hours earned in an Industrial Technology Technical Certificate or A.A.S. degree.
+Likewise, all credit hours earned in an Industrial Technology Technical Certificate program count toward the corresponding credit hour requirements for an Industrial Technology A.A.S. degree.